Diamond vs. wholesaler

 What if a wholesaler offers me more than Diamond?

 Take the higher number seriously and then ask three follow-up questions.
 First, is the offer contingent on the wholesaler finding an end-buyer within the option or due-diligence period?
 If yes, the headline number is conditional, not committed.
-Second, can the wholesaler provide proof of funds for the entity that is on the contract — not for some hypothetical end-buyer, but for the party signing with you?
-If no, the contract is essentially a put option on the property and the wholesaler is the only one with optionality.
+Second, is the capital behind the offer actually committed now — a bank-verified proof-of-funds letter you can see — or does it materialize only if and when they find an end-buyer?
+If the money only shows up once a buyer is found, the headline number is optionality, not a commitment.
 Third, what is the wholesaler's track record on assignment-fall-through and contract renegotiation?
 Ask them directly.
 A wholesaler with a clean track record will tell you their numbers honestly.
 A wholesaler without one will deflect.
 If the offer is higher than ours, the answers to those three questions are clean, and the timing works for you, take their offer.
 We will not chase a number we cannot defend.

 Can a wholesaler back out after I sign?